The Singleton

 Localized: reading as if Kael is in Seattle, near the Space Needle

 "Cosmology.
 Physical constants.
-The observational archive."
+The whole observational archive."

 "All of them."

-Aion took four seconds, which was a long time for Aion and a polite way of saying *that is sixty terabytes and I am currently pulling it*.
-"Streaming.
-Give me a target."
+*All of the public cosmology archives.* A pane opened on the homelab display, source-tagged, a progress ring already turning.
+Aion took four seconds before it spoke again, which was a long time for Aion and a polite way of saying *that is sixty terabytes and I am currently pulling it.* *Streaming.
+Give me a target.*

 "I want to fit a density model to the space of physically-possible universes."

 "The Standard Model constants.
 The cosmological constant.
-Planck constants.
+The Planck units.
 The proton-to-neutron mass ratio.
 The Higgs vacuum expectation value.
-Whatever the cosmology people have a prior distribution on.
-I want to know how far into the tail of its own prior our universe sits."
+Whatever the cosmology people keep a prior on."
+Jeff capped the marker and uncapped it again.
+"I want to know how far into the tail of its own prior our universe sits."

-"You are proposing to fit a normalizing flow on the space of physically-possible universes, score the observed one, and ask me to tell you the tail probability."
+*You are proposing to fit a normalizing flow on the space of physically-possible universes, score the observed one, and ask me for the tail probability.*

 "I know."